 Symbiosis National Aptitude (SNAP) is a common test for the admission to all the Post-Graduate Institutes of Symbiosis International (Deemed) University.
 While there is only one application for the SNAP test, students need to apply separately to each institute within Symbiosis International University, as per the details given on the respective website of each institute.
 Students can expect a few surpises in SNAP as the test pattern has changed and then re-changed this year.
 The biggest surprise is that a key section (Current Affairs) has been dropped.

 Students need to register on the official SNAP website and pay a fee of Rs.
-1,750/-.
-The detailed procedure and the modes of payment can be checked here .
-Students need to apply to individual institutes within Symbiosis separately.
+1,750/- per Test.
+Candidates need to apply to individual institutes within Symbiosis separately.

 Essential academic qualifications:

 Candidate should be Graduate from any recognised University/ Candidate should be a graduate from any recognised University/ Institution of National Importance and must have obtained a minimum of 50% marks or equivalent grade (45% marks or equivalent grade for Scheduled Castes/ Scheduled Tribes) at graduation.

 Candidates appearing for final year examinations can also apply, but their admission will be subject to obtaining a minimum of 50% marks or equivalent grade (45% or equivalent grade for SC/ST).

 A candidate who has completed qualifying qualification from any Foreign University must obtain an equivalence certificate from Association of Indian Universities (AIU)

 Also, certain programmes require specific discipline or subject specialisation.
 The student is expected to check these with the respective institute before applying.
 Candidates can check the detailed eligibility criteria and reservation policy HERE.